apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Jenkins.md

 #### Jobs

-Choose the Jenkins jobs to collect.
+Choose the Jenkins jobs.
+All `Jenkins builds` under these jobs will be collected.

 #### Data Entities